 9. Spa at Rancho La Puerta

 Located at the base of Mount Kuchumaa and founded in 1940, the spa at Rancho La Puerta isn't just the oldest spa in North America -- it remains one of the best.

-In large part, that can be attributed to the passion and vision of founder Deborah Szekely, who at an energetic 93 is a living advertisement of its effectiveness.
+In large part, that can be attributed to the passion and vision of founder Deborah Szekely, who born in 1922 is still a living advertisement of its effectiveness.